jliu0140/cse15l-lab-reports/report3/LabReport3.md

 Source: https://linuxize.com/post/how-to-find-files-in-linux-using-the-command-line/

 ## -Delete
 The `-delete` option will delete the files that are found using the `find` command.
+Using `find` on a directory will find the entire directory, and subsequently delete the entire directory if `delete` is used.
+Using `find` for just one file will find only that file and delete it if `-delete` is used.
 When using this option, however, the files will be deleted immediately, so be sure to know what files will be found.
 A quick run of the find without the `-delete` option beforehand can easily print out the files that would be deleted.

 Example 1: